halfdanrump/terraform_modules/aws/scheduled_task/README.md

 A Terraform module to create a scheduled task in AWS ECS

 # Credit
-This module is a based on [this module](https://github.com/rclmenezes/terraform-aws-ecs-scheduled-task), which is in turn a fork of [this module](https://github.com/dxw/terraform-aws-ecs-scheduled-task)
+This module is based on [this module](https://github.com/rclmenezes/terraform-aws-ecs-scheduled-task), which is in turn a fork of [this module](https://github.com/dxw/terraform-aws-ecs-scheduled-task)